 Further, taking the needs of employees into account makes them feel valued and increases satisfaction rate.

 While explaining certain situations and processes, you can include realistic examples as well.
-Sometimes policies can be hard to understand, but when there are examples, it becomes easier to grasp the meaning.
+Sometimes a travel and expense policy can be hard to understand, but when there are examples, it becomes easier to grasp the meaning.

 Moreover, employees can refer to the examples as guides for their own actions.
 Providing examples also ensures that everyone understands the policy in the same way.